zay1996/DynamicPATCH/README.md

 A Python package for DynamicPATCH
 ================================================================================================
 Dynamic PAtch Transition CHaracterization in explicit space (DynamicPATCH) is a patch-based method that characterizes and quantifies eight types of mutually exclusive and collectively exaustive transition patterns: Appearing, Disappearing, Merging, Splitting, Filling, Perforating, Expanding, and Contracting.
 DynamicPATCH also computes gross changes in both area and number of patches.
-See more details about our method in our upcoming manuscript: Zhang et al. (2024)
+See more details about our method in our upcoming manuscript: Zhang A, Pontius RG, Bilintoh TM, Sangermano F, Rogan J. DynamicPATCH: Spatially Explicit Dynamic Patch Transition Characterization.
+Accepted.
+Landscape Ecology

 # 1. Installation
 ----------------------